buildpacks/docs/content/docs/for-buildpack-authors/concepts/build-plan.md

 weight=99
 +++

-A **build plan** is a `toml` file used during the [detect](https://buildpacks.io/docs/for-buildpack-authors/concepts/lifecycle-phases/#phase-2-detect) phase, in which each image extension or component buildpack may express the dependencies it requires and the dependencies it provides.
+A **build plan** is a `toml` file is the output of the [detect](https://buildpacks.io/docs/for-buildpack-authors/concepts/lifecycle-phases/#phase-2-detect) phase, in which each image extension or component buildpack may express the dependencies it requires and the dependencies it provides.

 <!--more-->